 But OMG, Siqah, your new self-hosted blog looks absolutely stunning!
 Give her a visit guys!

 If you’ve had any mishap happening while writing a thesis or reports on Word only to realise that you haven’t back up anything, you’ll understand the pain of having to redo everything from scratch.
 Imagine THAT happened to your blog that you’ve worked for years.
-All the posts, comments and themes gone just like that.
+All the posts, comments and themes disappeared just like that.
 Scary, I told ya.
 That is why you NEED this plugin or any other plugin that offers the backup feature.

 A very easy to setup plugin to create a contact form contact.

 Unlike WordPress.com and Blogger.com, going self-hosted means that the security of your site is up to you which is why WordPress is more prone to being targeted by hackers.
 But, by using this plugin, it would limit your login attempt = better security.
 A must plugin to keep your site safe.

-So that’s all for most plugins that I used.
+So that’s all for one of my recommendation for the best free WordPress plugins that I used.
 Do you use some of the plugins that I mentioned in the post and if you don’t, any free plugins recommendation to add for a newbie blogger?